 Ohio Ready to Read

 Ohio Ready to Read (ORTR) helps librarians to educate Ohio’s families on the importance of early childhood literacy.
-An ongoing statewide initiative to help public librarians address the early literacy needs of Ohio’s youngest citizens, ORTR provides Every Child Ready to Read® @ Your Library® and other early literacy information and tools for outreach, programming, and advocacy.
-ORTR trainers are available to provide Early Literacy 101, a content-rich, fun, educational one-day workshop for 20-35 attendees at your library.
+ORTR provides Every Child Ready to Read® @ Your Library® and other early literacy information and tools for outreach, programming, and advocacy.
+ORTR trainers are available to provide the popular Early Literacy 101 workshop.
 There is no charge for this workshop or for any ORTR services to libraries.